Millsy102/docssitetemplate/CONTRIBUTING.md

 ##  License

-By contributing to BeamFlow, you agree that your contributions will be licensed under the same license as the project.
+By contributing to BeamFlow Documentation, you agree that your contributions will be licensed under the same license as the project.

 ---

-Thank you for contributing to BeamFlow!
+Thank you for contributing to BeamFlow Documentation!